ESIG - header certified

 Alternatively, you can buy the key through a CodeTwo reseller.
 You just need to have your Microsoft 365 tenant registered in CodeTwo Admin Panel.

-To deploy CodeTwo signatures, you need to be a global admin and follow a few steps.
+To deploy CodeTwo signatures, you need to be a global admin and follow a simple wizard.
 See everything in our video:

 Functionality